aneasystone/github-trending/README.md

 ## C#

+* 【2025-06-12】[umlx5h / LLPlayer](https://github.com/umlx5h/LLPlayer) - The media player for language learning, with dual subtitles, AI-generated subtitles, real-time translation, and more!
 * 【2025-06-08】[SteveDunn / Vogen](https://github.com/SteveDunn/Vogen) - A semi-opinionated library which is a source generator and a code analyser.
 It Source generates Value Objects
 * 【2025-06-06】[UnderminersTeam / UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) - The most complete tool for modding, decompiling and unpacking Undertale (and other GameMaker games!)
 * 【2025-06-03】[iiDk-the-actual / iis.Stupid.Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) - A mod menu for Gorilla Tag with over 800+ mods